Xuening0322/Xuening0322.github.io/README.md

 # My Personal Website

-Credit: This website is built based on the design and templates kindly shared by [Brittany Chiang ](bchiang7.github.io).
+Credit: This website is built based on the design and templates kindly shared by [Brittany Chiang](https://bchiang7.github.io).